Lynnux-useless-codes/Portfolio/components/blog/Why-I'm-Not-a-Programmer.md

 ---
-title: "Why I'm Not a Programmer (Even Tho I Can Code)"
+title: "Why I'm Not a Programmer"
 date: "2024-08-30"
 ---